AbdullahiAyantayo/ampscout/README.md

-# AmpScout - EV Charger Site Selection Platform
+# AmpScout - End-to-End EV Charging Station Deployment

 AmpScout is a data-driven platform that identifies and analyzes optimal locations for electric vehicle charging stations based on property characteristics, grid readiness, and ROI potential.